29 Viscous-Dominated Flows

 (49)

 This latter result aligns with the creeping flow behavior at low values of and includes the inertial correction.
 The results for both the Stokes drag coefficient and the Oseen drag coefficient are shown in the plot below.
+The Oseen correction accounts for weak inertial effects, providing a more physically representative solution for slightly higher Reynolds numbers.

 The Oseen equations provide improved predictions for the flow and drag behavior at low but finite Reynolds numbers, typically below 100.
 They are especially useful for studying flows around objects, wake formation, and flow through porous media.
 For example, Oseen’s analysis shows how inertial effects result in streamlines that deviate slightly from purely viscous Stokes flow.
 However, the Oseen equations are limited to low Reynolds numbers where linear inertial effects can be linearized.
-At higher Reynolds numbers, the solutions to the Navier-Stokes equation are more difficult because of the need to solve for both nonlinear inertial effects and viscous effects.
+At higher Reynolds numbers, the solutions to the N-S equation are more difficult because of the need to solve for both nonlinear inertial effects and viscous effects.

 Comparison of Stokes Flow & Potential Flow